ZhaiDavid/CFM-RoboAdvising-Challenge/README.md

 ## Objective
 - Build a systematic stock-selection strategy
-- Apply technical indicators to rank equities
+- Apply technical indicators, such as RSI, Momentum, etc. to rank equities
 - Construct a concentrated portfolio aimed at beating the market benchmark

 ## Methodology